A Helping Hand for Upland Wildlife

 Protecting and celebrating upland nature and biodiversity

 Welcome to the Hen Harrier Day website, run by Hen Harrier Action, which celebrates and protects the wildlife of our uplands.
-We do this in a number of ways, including supporting and promoting annual Hen Harrier Days around the UK and online.
+We do this in a number of ways, including an annual Skydancer Day live broadcast, raising funds through appeals, and supporting and promoting events and Hen Harrier Days around the UK and online.
 These events aim to provide information about and celebrate the wildlife of the uplands and the problems it faces.
 They are also an occasion to raise our voices against the main reason for the Hen Harrier’s rarity in the UK– illegal persecution.
+Read our 2024 Review of the Year to find out more about what we do.

 A place where nature thrives